ethanc8/NewDocumentation-DeveloperPortal/_sources/guidelines/programming/optimizing.md.txt

 system calls to the operating system.

 7\.
 Minimize the number of libraries you link to.
 The fewer libraries to link in, the faster the program starts.
-This can be a difficult thing to do with GNOME.

 ### High level tricks